 Non-Surgical Procedure

-Paragard placement is non-surgical and done by a healthcare provider during a routine office visit.
+Paragard® IUD placement is a non-surgical, in-office procedure performed by your healthcare provider during a routine appointment.

 After you and your healthcare provider have decided that Paragard is right for you, make an appointment for placement.
-If your healthcare professional has Paragard in-office, you may be able to get Paragard placed on the same day.
+If your healthcare professional has Paragard in-office, you may be able to get your copper IUD placed on the same day.

-Everyone is different, and some women may experience discomfort during or after insertion.
-As Paragard goes in, you may feel cramping or pinching; some women feel faint, nauseated, or dizzy for a few minutes afterward.
+Every woman’s experience is unique, and some experience discomfort during or after IUD insertion.
+As your Paragard copper IUD is placed, you may feel cramping or pinching sensations; some women feel faint, nauseated, or dizzy for a few minutes afterward.
+These sensations are normal and typically subside quickly.

 To place Paragard, your healthcare provider will:

-- Confirm you are not pregnant and that you are an appropriate candidate for Paragard
+- Confirm you are not pregnant and verify you are an appropriate candidate for Paragard copper IUD placement

-- Examine you to find the exact position of your uterus
+- Perform a pelvic examination to determine the exact position and size of your uterus

-- Slide a plastic tube containing Paragard into your uterus
+- Carefully slide a sterile plastic insertion tube containing your Paragard IUD into your uterus

-- Remove the tube, leaving Paragard inside your uterus
+- Remove the insertion tube while leaving your Paragard copper IUD properly positioned inside your uterus

 Personalize Your Paragard Experience